MX Warm Spare Overview

-In this architecture, the Primary and Secondary MXs are connected via a downstream switch stack.
-Each switch has at least one uplink to each MX.
-This ensures that there is no single point of failure in the topology.
+In this architecture, the primary and secondary MXs are connected via a downstream switch stack.
+Each switch has at least one uplink to each MX, ensuring there is no single point of failure in the topology.

-Although only two active uplinks are supported at a time on an active/ Primary MX, additional uplinks should be utilized for tertiary failover on the secondary MX.
-One or two additional uplinks may be utilized on the secondary MX, and will become active when all uplinks on the Primary MX fails or when a hardware failure occurs on the Primary MX.
-These additional uplinks connected to the secondary MX can be part of a different IP subnet than the uplinks on the Primary MX.
+Although only two active uplinks are supported at a time on an active/primary MX, additional uplinks should be utilized for tertiary failover on the secondary MX.
+One or two additional uplinks may be utilized on the secondary MX, and will become active when all uplinks on the primary MX fail or when a hardware failure occurs on the primary MX.
+These additional uplinks connected to the secondary MX can be part of a different IP subnet than the uplinks on the primary MX.

 Troubleshooting Routed Warm Spare